Want some heads up on the worst student pilot mistakes before you begin flying?

-One of the worst student pilot mistakes is to not knowing what is the safe VFR flight altitude?
+One of the worst student pilot mistakes is not knowing what the safe VFR flight altitude is.

 The formula is if you are flying eastbound or your magnetic heading is anywhere between 000 to 180 degrees, your altitude must be odd thousand plus 500.

 Such as if you are flying a magnetic heading of 90 degrees, your altitude must be 5500 feet.

 Similarly, if your magnetic heading is between 180 and 360 degrees, then your altitude must be even thousand plus 500 feet.

 For example, if you are heading westbound, then your altitude must be 4500 feet.

 Have you noticed how I did not use 2500 feet or 3500 feet for my example?